-Ordered replacement ICs (MPS 1019), whilst waiting to arrive, attempted removal and cleanup… Trickier than expected as the welding-action of the failure meant they were quite firmly stuck to the board, what remains:
+Ordered replacement ICs (MPS 1019), whilst waiting to arrive, attempted removal and cleanup… Trickier than expected as the welding-action of the failure meant they were quite firmly stuck to the board.
+This is what remains of the poor ICs (the die fell out of one!):

-Managed to start laying down some new copper traces:
+Managed to start laying down some new copper traces to solder new chips to:

 After fitting new ICs